sodadata/soda-core/soda/contracts/docs/contract_api.md

 **Check failures** are failed checks that have evaluated as part of a contract.
 A check failure implies that the data is not matching the description in the contract in one way or another.

-A **problem** is the common term for either an error or a failure.
+A **problem** is the common term for either an execution error or a failure.
 Contract verification should have no errors nor check failures.
 You will find convenience methods related to problems on the ContractResult like has_problems and assert_no_problems.

 ## Exceptions vs logs